-Students enrolling for the first time in the fall of 2020 may receive grant and scholarship funds totaling up to $40,000.
+Students enrolling for the first time in the Fall of 2022 may receive grant and scholarship funds totaling up to $41,000.

 You can expect to receive similar aid each year if your academic performance is consistent with the standards of the College.
 An annual application is not required.